leouieda/tesseroids/doc/cookbook.rst

 .. include:: ../cookbook/simple_tess/model.txt
     :literal:

-The result should look like the following
+The result should look like the :ref:`following <simpletess>` ("column" means the column of the output file).

-("column" means the column of the output file):
+.. _simpletess:

 .. figure:: ../cookbook/simple_tess/simple_tess.png
     :align: center